-B. New rules under §1.1502-59A(c) when a member deconsolidates from a consolidated group with a section 163(j) carryforward consolidated group as a single entity and aggregate all members' current-year business interest expense paid to nonmembers.
+Proposed section 1.1502-59A(c)(3) provides rules to determine whether a consolidated group's business interest deduction permitted under section 163(j) is a base erosion tax benefit.
+Due to the fungibility of money, these rules generally treat the consolidated group as a single entity and aggregate all members' current-year business interest expense paid to nonmembers.
 The current-year business interest expense deducted by members is then classified as an amount paid or accrued to a domestic related party, foreign related party, or unrelated party based on specified allocation ratios, which are based on the entire group's business interest expense paid.
 If members cannot fully deduct their current-year business interest expense, then the members' section 163(j) carryforwards are allocated a status as a domestic related carryforward, foreign related carryforward, or unrelated carryforward based on specified allocation ratios.
 Such status is taken into account for BEAT purposes in future years when the member deducts its section 163(j) disallowed business interest expense carryforward, whether the member remains in the group or deconsolidates.